740 E Redondo Gilbert, AZ 85296 (480) 429-3360

 However, the best thing that you can do to understand your legal obligations and rights is to talk to a tax attorney.
 The tax code is complicated, and it can be hard to understand what you need to do, even if you are looking at the information the IRS provides and you talk to a representative.
 The IRS isn’t going to take the time to walk you through all the complexities of your case, and the agents are not responsible for helping you file your taxes or amending your returns.
 Only an Arizona’s dedicated tax attorney will take the time you need to explain every nuance and every rule that applies to your case, as well as helping you understand what steps to take to minimize your liability and minimize your tax debts.

 The tax attorneys at Silver Law PLC are ready to help you if you need to file for tax relief as an expatriate.
 We can help you understand how the new rules apply to you, and we can put together your application for relief if you qualify.
 By working with one of our tax lawyers, you will increase your chances of successfully filing for relief.
 Our attorneys help clients with a variety of issues, including foreign tax reporting, innocent spouse relief, tax audits, amended returns, and civil and criminal tax complaints.
-Our attorneys have all worked for the IRS, so they have unique insights that they can use to help you.
+Our tax attorneys have all worked for the IRS, so they have unique insights that they can use to help you.
 Call us in Arizona today to talk with a tax lawyer about your case.

 Silver Law PLC